plicease/App-clad/README.md

           echo item: $i
         done

-You can get directoy listing with
+You can get directory listing with

     % clad cluster dir_listing